HB618 Alabama 2013 Session

 - Attorneys' fees, litigation expenses, awarded when civil claim is not substantially justified, appeals, Secs.
 12-19-271, 12-19-272, 12-19-273 am'd.; Sec.
 12-19-273.1 added

-This bill would allow a court to award litigation expenses against a party who is appearing without an attorney and brings a civil action or asserts a civil claim or defense without substantial justification.
+- A court may award litigation expenses against a party appearing without an attorney who brings a civil action or asserts a civil claim or defense without substantial justification.

-This bill would no longer allow a court to consider the relative financial position of the parties involved when determining whether to award attorneys' fees or litigation expenses.
+- The bill would remove the consideration of the relative financial position of the parties when deciding whether to award attorneys' fees or litigation expenses.

 - Subjects